 If you have a relative or friend whose baby has died you will be concerned with how to support the parents and the rest of the family, but you're likely to also have your own grief and it can take time to accept the shock of hearing this news.

-If you are pregnant yourself, this may surface anxieties or even feelings of guilt.
+If you are pregnant yourself, this may bring to the surface anxieties or even feelings of guilt.
 The parents may find it difficult to discuss the situation with you and you should try to respect their need to process their loss.
 Also take the time to understand your own reaction and, if possible, discuss those feelings with someone else close to you.

 If you have children of your own, particularly if you've had a baby fairly recently, this may also make the situation a bit trickier.
 You should still let the parents know that you're thinking of them – avoiding it will only be worse – but follow their lead on whether they want to be around babies or children at this time.

-If you're looking for more information or advice on dealing with a death yourself, or supporting someone else going through this, take a look at the support packs on the Sands website.
+If you're looking for more information or advice on dealing with a death yourself, or supporting someone else who is going through this, take a look at the support packs on the Sands website.
 Sands is a stillbirth and neonatal death charity, supporting anyone affected by the death of a baby and promoting research to reduce the loss of babies' lives.